svenssonaxel/rondb-tools/README.md

 # RonDB Tools

-This tool lets you deploy a RonDB clusters on AWS, monitor the cluster and run benchmarks.
+This tool lets you deploy a RonDB cluster on AWS, monitor the cluster and run benchmarks.

 ## Simple usage